|

 Information Exchange.
 Recently ONC sought to limit the use of HIE as

-a verb-only term, and to adopt the cumbersome variant "HIO" as the
+a verb-only term by adopting the cumbersome variant "HIO" as the

 noun-only counterpart term.
-Unfortunately, this effort has gained
+To date this effort seems to have insufficient

-insufficient traction in field use, leading to terminology ambiguity.
+traction for broad field use, leading to terminology ambiguity (similar

-Based on current trends HIE is likely to survive as the single
+to EMR vs. EHR).
+Based on current usage HIE is likely to survive as a

 HIO,